In SMT process Solder Paste Printing is the most critical process for product quality perspective.

 It is very Important of smt process and also known as screen Printing.
 The reason for applying solder paste is to be able to receive electrical and mechanical connection of components to the PCB after component assembly and reflow soldering.

-Stencil Printer Variables
+Stencil Printer Variables in SMT process

 1. Solder Paste